 Osteoarthritis (OA) is a degenerative joint disease than can affect any joint in your body, including your hands.
-Hand arthritis is common in four areas:
+Hand arthritis is common in the:

-- basilar joint that joins your thumb and wrist
+- basilar joint that connects your thumb and wrist

 - fingertips (DIP joint)

 - middle knuckles of the fingers (PIP joint)

 When you have OA, the cartilage between your joints wears down and causes your bones to rub together without a cushion.
 The rubbing causes inflammation, stiffness, and pain.
 Read on to learn about the symptoms of OA of the hands, how it’s diagnosed, and what treatments can help manage your condition.

 The symptoms of hand arthritis differ from person to person.
 A lot depends on the specific joints affected.
 Most people will experience:

 - an ache when they use their hands

 - joint stiffness, which may be more pronounced in the morning

 - difficulty moving their fingers